Hannasisay19/ethiopian-airlines-review-analysis/README.md

    Top 10 arrival cities with most positive/negative reviews.
 Reviews Table: Paginated table with filtered reviews.

 # Models Used
 Classical ML Models: SVM, Random Forest, Logistic Regression.
 Deep Learning: LSTM
 Performance evaluated using Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.

 # Key Insights
 Most reviews are from recent years (2015–2025).
-Negative sentiment dominates but there is also Positive sentiment
+Negative sentiment is prevalent, but there is a notable proportion of positive feedback as well.

 # License
 This project is licensed under the MIT License.

 # Acknowledgements
 Thanks to: